IDEAS TO ACTION

 AT HEINZ, YOU WILL:

-- Experience the one-of-a-kind health care environment of Pittsburgh, which boasts two major health systems—UPMC and Allegheny Health Network—world-class hospitals, skyrocketing investment in new facilities and technologies, and start-up incubators that actively promote entrepreneurship.
+- Experience the one-of-a-kind health care environment of Pittsburgh, which boasts two major health systems—UPMC and Allegheny Health Network—world-class hospitals, accelerating investment in new facilities and technologies, and start-up incubators that actively promote entrepreneurship.
 The city is also home to the Pittsburgh Veterans Engineering Resource Center, one of only four VERC centers nationwide.

 - Move beyond the classroom and gain tangible skills through work opportunities both on- and off-campus, including research and teaching assistantships alongside our faculty experts.